ykichikawa/FALCON/README.md

 ## Usage
----

--Download files hh_dcmp.cpp for Helmholtz-Hodge decomposition and MD_z_const.cpp for MD.
+- Download files hh_dcmp.cpp for Helmholtz-Hodge decomposition and MD_z_const.cpp for MD.
--These programs are use the C++ Eigen library.
+- These programs are use the C++ Eigen library.
--To compile from your shell or cmd command: `g++ hh_dcmp.ccp -I Eigen -o hh_dcmp.exe` -You can use the -fopenmp option if you want parallelization.
+- To compile from your shell or cmd command: `g++ hh_dcmp.ccp -I Eigen -o hh_dcmp.exe`
+- You can use the -fopenmp option if you want parallelization.

 ## Instruction
----

 hh_dcmp.exe accepts an input file in edgelist format.
 2 or 3 columns edgelist data are acceptable.